 In recent years, crowdfunding has made its way to real estate investing.
-Crowdfunded REITs are most often offered in private funds; meaning they are not publicly traded.
+Crowdfunded REITs are most often offered in private funds, meaning they are not publicly traded.
 These newer funds register with the SEC as exempt funds, usually under the SEC's Regulation Crowdfunding.
-Crowdfunding in real estate, like with individual or small business crowdfunding allows smaller investors into an investment space that hasn't been available to them in the past.
+Crowdfunding in real estate, like with individual or small business crowdfunding, allows smaller investors into an investment space that hasn't been available to them in the past.

-Crowdfunding provides a way for investors with smaller amounts of money to invest in things commonly only available to the wealthy.
+Crowdfunding provides investors with smaller amounts of money to invest in things commonly only available to the wealthy.
 It's been a disruptive force in the investment and small business communities.
 It offers a method of fundraising that can bypass big banks with high rates and fees.
 In the end, the winners are we consumers.
 In crowdfunded real estate, non-accredited investors can play in the same playground as the big boys.

 Growth vs. income

 We reviewed our top two choices in the crowdfunding real estate place in an earlier post.
 The two funds considered were Fundrise and DiversyFund.
 These funds offer investors a way to invest in quality real estate with a minimum investment of $500.00.

 If you're looking to invest in real estate for growth, DiveryFund is the clear choice in my view.
 Here is a summary of the reasons.